-Every year in musical capitals around the globe, such as Paris, Berlin, and Washington DC, amateur pianists stride onto brightly lit stages, take their seats at concert grands, and play before a panel of judges with the hope of garnering a prize.
+The Bradshaw & Buono International Piano Competition takes a different tack by judging amateur adult contestants on the basis of a submitted video.
+Elsewhere around the globe, in cities such as Paris, Berlin, and Fort Worth, adult amateur pianists stride onto brightly lit stages, take their seats at concert grands, and play live before a panel of judges with the hope of garnering a prize.

-Founded in 2003, the Bradshaw & Buono International Piano Competition takes a different tack, judging contestants on the basis of a submitted CD.
-The philosophy underpinning the competition is that pianists, whether or not their stripes are professional, often lack the time and funds to travel long distances simply to compete.
-Instead, only the First Prize Winners travel to New York City, where they are showcased in a Winners’ Recital at Carnegie Hall.
+In contrast, the philosophy underpinning Bradshaw & Buono International Piano Competition is that pianists, whether or not their stripes are professional, often lack the time and funds to travel long distances simply to compete.

 You have designed the competition as an entrée into piano performance.
 How does that aspect apply to amateur pianists?